accanto-systems/marketplace/docs/install-provider.md

 ```

 Change the above with your k8s cluster and LM Provider IP address.
+The IP address of LM Is the one reachable over the Provier network.

 ## Prepare Openstack